Helmut Bornefeld: Career

 Bornefeld has written numerous texts and essays on questions of church music and organ building.

 Bornefeld died in Heidenheim an der Brenz on 11 February 1990 aged 85.

 Awards

 Bornefeld was awarded the Bundesverdienstkreuz for his achievements in 1972.
-On 5 June 1976 Land Minister Hans Filbinger awarded him the honorary professorship of the state of Baden-Württemberg and thus the title of professor.

-On December 4, 1981, he received the Citizen Medal of the City of Heidenheim.
+On 5 June 1976, State Minister Hans Filbinger awarded him the honorary professorship of the state of Baden-Württemberg.
+On 4 December 1981, he received the Citizen Medal of the City of Heidenheim.
 In 1993, the name of the local Kirchenstraße was changed in Helmut-Bornefeld-Straße.

-Organ brochures and organ dispositions (selection)
+Organ cases and dispositions (selection)

 As an organ keeper, Bornefeld designed numerous instruments with an eye to outer appearance, casing and mensuration.
 His musical aesthetic concerns are still evident today in many instruments, of which a selection of thirty have been listed in the area of the Protestant Church in Württemberg: